-- 5.03(4)(a)(ii)5.03(4)(b) specific assessments that measure functional vision and learning modalities; - 5.03(4)(a)(iii)5.03(4)(c) ethical considerations, legal provisions, regulations and guidelines related to the valid and relevant assessment of students with visual impairment(s): - 5.03(4)(a)(iv)5.03(4)(d) specialized policies and procedures for screening, pre-referral, referral, classification and placement of students with visual impairment(s); - 5.03(4)(e)5.03(4)(a)(v) alternative assessment tools and techniques for students with visual impairment(s) including, but not limited to, state- or district-level alternate assessment practices: - 5.03(4)(a)(vi) 5.03(4)(f) appropriate interpretation and application of assessment scores for students with visual impairment(s) and deaf blindness; and - 5.03(4)(a)(vii)5.03(4)(g) the relationship(s) between assessment, individualized family service plan (IFSP) and individualized education programlan (IEP) development, and placements, as each affects the educational services provided to students with visual impairment(s). - 5.03(5) The special education specialist: visually impaired is knowledgeable about and able to evaluate the validity of individual tests for use with students with visual impairment(s) and is able to: - 5.03(5)(a) use disability-specific assessment instruments; - 5.03(5)(b) adapt and implement a variety of assessment procedures in evaluating students with visual impairments and deaf blindness_i- - 5.03(5)(c) interpret eye reports and other information related to the visual impairment(s) including, but not limited to, low-vision evaluation reports to students with visual impairment(s), their families and to other educational and related service providers; - 5.03(5)(d) utilize assessment and performance data to develop specific recommendations for modification(s) of and accommodations for the student's learning environment(s) and educational materials: - 5.03(5)(e) conduct, interpret and apply the results of formal and informal assessment(s) of functional vision and learning modalities. - 5.03(5)(f) create and maintain disability-related records for students with visual impairment(s): - 5.03(5)(g) gather background information and family history relevant to the individual student's visual status and instructional needs;- - 5.03(5)(h) incorporate assessment information into the development of IFSPs and IEPs; and- - 5.03(5)(i) utilize assessment information to develop literacy modality plans for students with visual impairment(s). - 5.03(6) The special education specialist: visually impaired is knowledgeable about instructional content and practice, specialized instructional strategies and appropriate accommodation(s), and is able to demonstrate these strategies and/or teach learners with visual impairment(s):
+- 5.03(4)(b) specific assessments that measure functional vision and learning modalities: - 5.03(4)(c) ethical considerations, legal provisions, regulations and guidelines related to the valid and relevant assessment of students with visual impairment(s); - 5.03(4)(d) specialized policies and procedures for screening, pre-referral, referral, classification and placement of students with visual impairment(s); - 5.03(4)(e)alternative assessment tools and techniques for students with visual impairment(s) including, but not limited to, state- or district-level alternate assessment practices; - 5.03(4)(f)appropriate interpretation and application of assessment scores for students with visual impairment(s) and deaf blindness; and - 5.03(4)(g) the relationship(s) between assessment, individualized family service plan (IFSP) and individualized education program (IEP) development, and placements, as each affects the educational services provided to students with visual impairment(s). - 5.03(5) The special education specialist: visually impaired is knowledgeable about and able to evaluate the validity of individual tests for use with students with visual impairment(s) and is able to: - 5.03(5)(a) use disability-specific assessment instruments; - 5.03(5)(b) adapt and implement a variety of assessment procedures in evaluating students with visual impairments and deaf blindness; - 5.03(5)(c) interpret eye reports and other information related to the visual impairment(s) including, but not limited to, low-vision evaluation reports to students with visual impairment(s), their families and to other educational and related service providers; - 5.03(5)(d) utilize assessment and performance data to develop specific recommendations for modification(s) of and accommodations for the student's learning environment(s) and educational materials; - 5.03(5)(e) conduct, interpret and apply the results of formal and informal assessment(s) of functional vision and learning modalities; - 5.03(5)(f) create and maintain disability-related records for students with visual impairment(s); - 5.03(5)(g) gather background information and family history relevant to the individual student's visual status and instructional needs; - 5.03(5)(h) incorporate assessment information into the development of IFSPs and IEPs; and - 5.03(5)(i) utilize assessment information to develop literacy modality plans for students with visual impairment(s). - 5.03(6) The special education specialist: visually impaired is knowledgeable about instructional content and practice, specialized instructional strategies and appropriate accommodation(s), and is able to demonstrate these strategies and/or teach learners with visual impairment(s):